Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 from where Sir Thomas Lipton would gaze over vistas of Ceylon tea plantations.
 This is a lovely walk across undulating agricultural land to

 Lipton’s Seat at 1950m and then a longer descent back to meet our coach.
 Distance 5km, 150m ascent/400m descent.
 Dinner will be in the hotel tonight.
+If weather allows we hope to enjoy a barbecue on the hotel roof.

 After breakfast at the hotel we drive to Ella for the lovely walk to little Adams Peak.
 The climb is 300m up the peak and offers panoramic views across the countryside.
 We retrace our steps to return.
 The whole walk takes about 2hrs but there are options for those who prefer something slightly longer.
 Thereafter we visit a great example of Colonial era architecture, the brick built 'Nine Arches Bridge’.
 This takes the local railway over a gorge.
 We can also have a look at the local station which could easily be taken directly from 1930’s Britain.
 Dinner will be in the hotel tonight.

-We start early with a short journey to Pattipola by local train.
+We start early with a short journey to Ohiya by local train.
 However please note Sri Lankan trains can suffer reliability issues (like British ones) so we cannot guarantee anything.
 We continue for a half-day walking excursion out to Horton Plains to explore the grasslands and forests leading to the escarpments and spectacular views.
 The views are often best enjoyed in the morning as clouds can come in in the afternoon.
 The walk is a

 3hr circuit, we will climb about 200m and cover 10km over the ground.
 It can be hot and humid and the paths slippery so our pace will be steady.
 We will be rewarded by the view of the spectacular 'World's End', a 1000m cliff face and Bakers Falls, a local waterfall. after the walk.
 Later in the day we will hopefully take another ride on a Sri Lankan train.
 Built by the British in the 1930's the trains retain a certain charm.